-- 1. Know the principles of classical, operant, and vicarious learning and how they can be used to effect change. - 2.
-Know the role of Social Cognitive Theory in the paradigm shift from a purely behavioral perspective of personal change. - 3.
-Know the role of self-efficacy in psychological disorders and therapeutic change. - 4.
-Know the mediating processes of personal change. - 5.
-Be familiar with different cognitive behavioral therapies and how they apply cognitive, behavioral, and environmental interventions contextually for different psychological disorders. - 6.
+- 1. Know the history of behavioral, cognitive, and cognitive behavioral therapies. - 2.
+Know the principles of classical, operant, and vicarious learning and how they can be used to effect change. - 3.
+Know the roles of Social Learning Theory and Social Cognitive Theory in the paradigm shift from a purely behavioral view of personal change to a cognitive mediational view. - 4.
+Know the reciprocal processes involved in personal change and the role of self-efficacy on those processes.

+- 5. Be familiar with different cognitive behavioral therapies and how they apply cognitive, behavioral, and environmental interventions contextually for different psychological disorders. - 6.
 Know how to apply CBT in a culturally competent manner.